- Application Questions

 Q: What standardized tests does SHU accept?

 Seton Hall accepts both the SAT and the ACT.
 We will take the highest of the two tests and have no preference in regards to which you submit.
-We only use the critical reading and math section of the SAT, and we will combine your highest scores from either the SAT or the ACT from multiple sittings.
-Our average two-part SAT score is a 1100 and our average ACT score is 24.
+We will super-score the results of each exam.

 Q: How do I get my test scores to SHU?